Craft Beer: The Challenge of Sustainability

 Water recycling and reuse systems have been improved: closed-loop cooling circuits that allow cooling water to be reused, optimized cleaning systems that reduce consumption during washing phases, recovery of process water that can be reused for certain ancillary operations.
 These innovations now allow the most efficient breweries to go below the 4 liters of water per liter of beer produced mark .

-Intelligent valorization of co-products
+Intelligent recovery of co-products

 But the possibilities don't stop there.
-New avenues of recovery are emerging: composting, biogas production, incorporation into human food in the form of flour...
+New avenues for recovery are emerging: composting, biogas production, incorporation into human food in the form of flour...
 Craft breweries are exploring these alternatives to optimize the use of their co-products.

 Energy optimization: from theory to practice